A. A rebuke to those in Judah who looked to Egypt for deliverance.

 And to trust in the shadow of Egypt!”

 a.
-Who walk and go down to Egypt… To strengthen themselves in the strength of Pharaoh: This prophecy was given at a time when the Assyrian army was attacking Israel and Judah.
-The northern kingdom of Israel would be conquered by Assyria, and the people of Israel would be taken into exile.
+Who walk to go down to Egypt….
+To strengthen themselves in the strength of Pharaoh: This prophecy was given at a time when the Assyrian army was attacking Israel and Judah.
+The northern kingdom of Israel would soon be conquered by Assyria, and the people of Israel would be taken into exile.
 The Assyrians would then come against the southern kingdom of Judah, and because of this threat the leaders of Judah looked to Egypt for protection against the Assyrian invasion.

 b.
 Who take counsel, but not of Me, and who devise plans, but not of My Spirit: In looking to Egypt, Judah forsook the LORD.
 In one sense, it was wise and good for Judah to understand that they needed help and were willing to look outside of themselves for help.
 In the larger sense, it was foolish and evil of Judah to look to others – especially Egypt – for help, instead of looking to the LORD.